Health Standards for Live Bivalve Molluscs

 Food business operators (FBOs) must ensure that live bivalve molluscs (e.g., clams, oysters, cockles, mussels, scallops) placed on the market for human consumption meet the following standards:

-Annex III of Regulation (EC) 2074/2005 requires that the following analytical methods must be used by the competent authorities to check compliance with the limits listed above (Chapter V (2) of Section VII of Annex III to Regulation (EC) No 853/2004 and its amendment in Regulation (EU) 786/2013).
-In accordance with Article 7(2) and (3) of Council Directive 86/609/EEC (NO LONGER IN FORCE) on the approximation of laws, regulations and administrative provisions of the Member States regarding the protection of animals used for experimental and other scientific purposes elements of replacement, refinement and reduction must be taken into account when biological methods are used.
+Annex III of Regulation (EC) 2074/2005 (this opens in a new tab) requires that the following analytical methods must be used by the competent authorities to check compliance with the limits listed above (Chapter V (2) of Section VII of Annex III to Regulation (EC) No 853/2004 (this opens in a new tab) and its amendment in Regulation (EU) 786/2013) (this opens in a new tab).
+In accordance with Article 7(2) and (3) of Council Directive 86/609/EEC (no longer in force) (this opens in a new tab) on the approximation of laws, regulations and administrative provisions of the Member States regarding the protection of animals used for experimental and other scientific purposes elements of replacement, refinement and reduction must be taken into account when biological methods are used.

 If the results are challenged, the reference method shall be the biological method.